HomerReid/meep_adjoint/docs/Tutorial/index.rst

 needed to track the progress of a session.

-The :class:`OptimizationProblem` constructor takes a large number of required and optional parameters, fully detailed in the :ref:`OptimizationProblem`
+The :class:`OptimizationProblem` constructor takes a large number of required and optional parameters, which are documented in full detail in the :mod:`optimization_problem`

 .. code-block:: python